-Like so many other films on our list, Gremlins actually had its worldwide premiere in the height of summer.
+Like so many other films on our list, Gremlins had its worldwide premiere in the height of summer.
 But make no mistake, this is pure Christmas comic book horror.
-With the dangers of buying cuddly creatures for your children during the festive season laid bare, as Billy’s new pet ‘Gizmo’ gives birth to bloody anarchy.
-The Christmas holiday’s turning from ‘Joy to the World‘ too ‘Danse Macabre‘ as Gremlins overrun the town of Kingston Falls.
+The dangers of buying cuddly creatures for your children during the festive season laid bare, as Billy’s new pet ‘Gizmo’ gives birth to bloody anarchy.
+The Christmas holiday’s turning from ‘Joy to the World’ to ‘Danse Macabre’ as Gremlins run rampant through Kingston Falls.

 Director: Joe Dante